 I UNDERSTAND AND AGREE THAT BY FILING THIS COMPLAINT, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
-130

-PART 2: DECISION OF DEAN OR APPROPRIATE ADMINISTRATOR

-Date Filed with Dean/Administrator:

-Date of Conference:

-\\\\\The assignment was not arbitrarily or unreasonably imposed.

-\\\\\The disputed assignment has been resolved in the following manner:

-Dean or appropriate administrator

-Date of Decision

-PART 3: UFF NOTICE OF INTENT TO REFER DISPUTE TO NEUTRAL PANELIST

-The decision of the Dean or other appropriate administrator is not satisfactory and the UFF hereby gives notice of its intent to refer the dispute to a Neutral Panelist.
+Date Filed with Dean/Administrator: Date of Conference: The assignment was not arbitrarily or unreasonably imposed.
+The disputed assignment has be een resolved in the following manner: Dean or appropriate administrator Date of Decision and the UFF hereby gives notice of its Panelist. opropriate administrator is not satisfactory intent to refer the dispute to a Neutral mployee's Name Date of Receipt by President's Representative FF Representative Receipt Acknowledged by President's Representative PART 4: NEUTRAL PANELIST'S DECISION N The disputed assignment was/wa as notarbitrarily or unreasonably imposed.
+Reasons for the determinatio on that the assignment was arbitrarily or unreasonably imposed are: Remedy: Neutral Panelist's Name Name Ēmployee's Name Neutral Panelist's Signature Date Decision Issued

-Employee's Name

-Date of Receipt by President's Representative

-UFF Representative

-Receipt Acknowledged by President's Representative

-PART 4: NEUTRAL PANELIST'S DECISION

-The disputed assignment was \\\\\/was not \\\\\arbitrarily or unreasonably imposed.
-Reasons for the determination that the assignment was arbitrarily or unreasonably imposed are:

-Remedy:

-Neutral Panelist's Name

-Employee's Name

-Neutral Panelist's Signature

-Date Decision Issued
+Attachment 5